-PENDING: Saint Mary's College is offering the South Africa program in Durban, KwaZulu-Natal, South Africa in coordination with ISA (International Studies Abroad), a non-for-profit educational organization.
-ISA has residential offices on-site at five universities in South Africa and has been operating international exchange for US institutions for 2 years in Durban.
-Click for more information about ISA.
+Saint Mary's College is offering the South Africa program in Cape Town, South Africa in coordination with ISA (International Studies Abroad), a non-for-profit educational organization.
+The host intuition is the University of the Western Cape.
+Click for more information about ISA Cape Town Program.

 South Africa is the second largest country in Sub-Saharan Africa, about twice the size of Texas, with a population of over 50 million (1/7 of the US).
 The diversity in South Africa is unparalleled with 11 official languages and an Indian population second largest in the world only to India.
 South Africa houses Kruger National Park of over 7,500 square miles as well as many other parks where the Big 5 can be spotted!
 Over 2,000 miles of beaches that touches the Indian Ocean on the east and the Atlantic towards the west.
 Diverse populations, gorgeous diversity of landscapes ranging from mountains to beaches, wildlife, flora and modern international cities makes South Africa one of the most unique study abroad destinations that Saint Mary’s offers!